Teaching, Learning & Scholarship

 |Teaching Effectiveness||Research & Writing|

 We not only provide support on how to use and troubleshoot instructional technology systems, but also how they can be incorporated into course design to enhance learning and student engagement.
 The Head of Instructional Design & Technology consults with faculty on strategies and practices related to active learning, student collaboration, and universal design for learning.
 Faculty receive assistance in assignment design and exploring innovative ways for students to express and demonstrate learning.

 We have created Teaching Toolkit for faculty, which includes tutorials on technology tools by function and pedagogy, a searchable FAQ database, and current books and articles on teaching and learning.

-Faculty are welcome to stop by the Library MakerSpace (located on the first floor), or visit the MakerSpace website.
-The MakerSpace provides opportunities and resources for students to explore multimedia creation, 3D modeling and virtual reality.
+Faculty are welcome to stop by the Makerspace (located next to the Library Information Desk), or visit the Makerspace website.
+The MakerSpace provides opportunities and resources for students to explore digital media creation, 3D modeling and virtual reality.
 We understand the importance of digital literacy in college education and strive to support faculty in incorporating digital literacy into the curriculum.
-The Head of Instructional Design & Technology will come to the class to introduce to students the design and development of digital projects.
-Students will receive training and personalized help from the MakerSpace staff in completing their projects.
+The Makerspace staff will come to the class to introduce to students the design and development of digital projects.
+Students will receive training and personalized help in completing their projects.

 The “Fairy Tale Beginnings” class was always about building imagery.
-Students in FREN-273 are asked to read several and analyze the common elements found in classic folk and fairy tales, and create 3D books as group projects.
+Students in FREN-273 (taught by Dr. Balguerie) are asked to read several and analyze the common elements found in classic folk and fairy tales, and create 3D books as group projects.
 The photo shows one of the 3D books made by students.

 Mapping Kerouac, A Digital Humanities Project @ Randolph-Macon College (guided by Dr. Volpicelli).